vinej/angular2-remux/README.md

-# angular2-portal
+# angular2-Remux

-not completed yet
+NOT READY YET

-A dashboard example with angular2 and a Flux pattern (remux) inspired from Redux
+A example with angular2 with Mobx and a Flux pattern (remux) inspired from Redux